 What is the best piece of career advice you have received?

 Never lose the humility to recognise that we must continue studying, preparing ourselves and learning from all kinds of people, including collaborators, clients, partners and other law practitioners.
 We must always have to be open to receiving that knowledge.

-Jorge is an active member of such national and international legal associations as the International Franchise Association, the American Bar Association's forum on franchising, the International Bar Association (former senior vice chair of the international franchising committee), Multilaw and the National Corporate Counsel Association, where he has served as member of executive committees and participated as an expert speaker on corporate and business law in seminars, symposiums and conferences.
+Additionally, he walks companies through the compliance, regulatory, corporate and intellectual property aspects required for the implementation of franchise systems and distribution schemes, where he designs the appropriate business structure, tailored to the client needs.
+Jorge is an active member of such national and international legal associations as the International Franchise Association, the American Bar Association's forum on franchising, the International Bar Association (former senior vice chair of the international franchising committee) and Multilaw, where he has served as member of executive committees and participated as an expert speaker on corporate and business law in seminars, symposiums and conferences worldwide.

-His practice has been recognised by international legal publications such as Who's Who Legal, which has named him a Thought Leader, and Best Lawyers.
+His practice has been recognised by international legal publications such as Chambers and Partners Global; WWL, which has named him a Thought Leader; Latin Lawyer 250; and Best Lawyers.
 He regularly authors articles and guides in his fields of expertise, including the Mexico chapter of Getting the Deal Through: Franchise and The Franchise Law Review.

 Jorge Mondragon has enviable experience in the franchise space, including assisting international clients from a range of sectors in entering the Mexican market.

 Jorge Mondragón has been a partner at Gonzalez Calvillo since 1998.